-There are then six independent SDR demodulator channels within the SBS-3, called SDR 1 to 6, which can process the digitised data from the two tuners.
+There are then six independent SDR demodulator channels within the SBS-3 or SDR Puck, called SDR 1 to 6, which can process the digitised data from the two tuners.
 This allows up to 6 stations to be "picked out" simultaneously from the two 8 MHz tuner spans.